 - develop networks and encourage connections within a community

-- encourage and support people to take leadership of community initiatives
+- support people to take leadership of community initiatives

-- work with community members to identify their needs, aspirations and existing assets
+- work with community members to identify their needs, aspirations and existing resources

-- support community groups to develop realistic long-term plans, and implement them
+- support community groups to develop and apply realistic long-term plans

-- help people work through conflict and overcome barriers
+- help people work through conflict and achieve their goals

 - support community groups to access funding and set up partnerships with other organisations such as iwi, businesses and district and city councils